mushorg/snare/README.md

 Documentation
 --------------
-The build of the documentations [source](https://github.com/mushorg/snare/tree/master/docs/source) can be found [here](http://snare.readthedocs.io).
+The documentation can be found [here](http://snare.readthedocs.io).

 Basic Concepts
 --------------